Netcracker/KubeMarine/documentation/Installation.md

    External: 10.101.1.101 (balancer "balancer-1")
 ```

+#### control_endpoint

-The algorithm chooses the very first address if there are several elements in the group.
-If you are not satisfied with this principle, you can "help" the algorithm in choosing which address to take by specifying the parameter `control_endpoint` for the group element.
+The algorithm of [control_plain](#control_plain) calculation chooses the very first address if there are several elements in the group.
+If you are not satisfied with this principle, you can "help" the algorithm in choosing which address to take by specifying the `control_endpoint` parameter for the group element.
 For example:

 ```yaml